 The Award Incentive Plan has time-based awards and performance awards which may be granted to directors, officers, employees of the Company and other service providers.
 Independent outside directors receive only timebased awards as the primary form of long-term compensation.
-As at March 31, 2023, the maximum number of common shares issuable under the plan shall not at any time exceed 3.755 percent of the total common shares outstanding.
+As at June 30, 2023, the maximum number of common shares issuable under the plan shall not at any time exceed 3.755 percent of the total common shares outstanding.
 Vesting is determined by the Company's Board of Directors.
 Time-based awards and performance awards issued to employees of the Company and independent outside directors have vesting periods ranging from 1 to 3 years.
 A copy of the Company's Award Incentive Plan may be accessed through the SEDAR website (www.sedar.com).

 Each time-based award may, in the Company's sole discretion, entitle the holder to be issued the number of common shares designated in the time-based award plus dividend equivalents or payment in cash.
 Decisions regarding settlement method for insider and non-insider awards are mutually exclusive.
+Awards granted to insiders are currently accounted for as cash-settled, and awards granted to non-insiders are currently accounted for as equity-settled.
 Performance awards are also subject to a performance multiplier.
 This multiplier, ranging from zero to two, will be applied on vesting and is dependent on the performance of the Company relative to predefined corporate performance measures set by the Board of Directors for the associated period.

 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of awards that vest.
 Based on the terms of the Award Incentive Plan, the fair value of share awards is equal to the underlying share price on grant date.
 The fair value of awards that are accounted for as cash-settled transactions are subsequently adjusted to the underlying share price at each period end.
 Performance awards are also adjusted by an estimated payout multiplier.
 The resulting stock-based compensation expense is recognized on a straight-line basis over the vesting period, with a corresponding increase to contributed surplus in the case of awards accounted for as equity-settled, or share awards liability in the case of awards accounted for as cash-settled.
 Upon the vesting of the awards that are accounted for as equity-settled, the associated amount in contributed surplus is recorded as an increase to share capital.
-At March 31, 2023, the Company had 6.2 million awards outstanding.
+At June 30, 2023, the Company had 7.5 million awards outstanding.